The Hydrow was the first rower to offer live streaming and on-demand workouts using a large, built-in HD touchscreen monitor.

 Overall, the computer-guided resistance system is sophisticated and unique.
 Utilizing a magnetic system, it runs quietly and smoothly and can offer enough resistance to challenge even the most talented rowers.

-Frame integrity is an important thing to consider when looking at any type of fitness equipment.
-Nobody wants to buy something that’s going to feel cheap and flimsy.
+Frame integrity is an important thing to consider when looking at any type of fitness equipment because nobody wants to buy something that’s going to feel cheap and flimsy.

 And most importantly, we need to ensure the piece of equipment is strong enough to hold our body weight safely without failing.